Changing careers after years, perhaps decades at the same job, feels like a divorce.

 You can’t just get out there and date again.
-You have to find you again.
+You have to find yourself again.
 And transition into something you're comfortable with and can grow in other directions.

 Do you often feel pressured to do a job other people want you to do?